allegro/bigflow/README.md

 ```

 ### Create pipeline
-For this example you have to do steps from https://github.com/allegro/biggerquery#setting-up-test-environment and
+For this example, you have to do steps from https://github.com/allegro/biggerquery#setting-up-test-environment and
 https://github.com/allegro/biggerquery#create-table
-Now in same file as we created dataflow_manager we need to create some code to create our pipeline as module.
+Now in the same file as we created dataflow_manager we need to create some code to create our pipeline as a module.
 ```python
 import importlib
 import runpy